When a tooth becomes infected, there are only two solutions: extract the tooth, or - if the exterior tissue can be saved - undergo a root canal.

 Preservation of natural dental tissue is always preferable, if possible.
 A root canal can help you avoid the need for tooth extraction and a host of costly restorative treatments.

 The symptoms of a root canal are painful and the infection itself can cause further tooth loss, jawbone recession, and other health issues.
 A root canal can restore your comfort and your oral health.

 But I've always heard a root canal hurts...

-Dr. Kyle F. Long offers precise, advanced root canal therapy at his Denver, CO, office.
+Dr. Kyle F. Long offers precise, advanced root canal therapy at his Denver, CO, office, which serves the nearby communities of Aurora and Cherry Creek.
 Over the course of two appointments, he will eliminate infected dental tissue and place a custom-made crown.
 In this way, he can prevent future infection and restore your dental function.
 Root canals are often mistaken as being painful.
 However, thanks to Dr. Long’s modern methods, the procedure is actually quite comfortable, and can relieve the agonizing discomfort of advanced decay.
 His special rotary instruments will speed the process, and he can even provide dental sedation if you are feeling anxious about your treatment.
 Your final restoration will be made from advanced materials to achieve a natural appearance.

 Do You Need a Root Canal?

 Typically, Dr. Long will recommend a root canal if you are suffering from a dental infection.
 Often, a tooth becomes infected when a cavity reaches the soft pulp in the central chamber.
 Because this pulp houses nerves and blood vessels, the microbes can quickly move down your dental roots.
 Though a toothache is the most common symptom of infection, not every toothache requires root canal therapy.
 Dr. Long will carefully examine your tooth and take x-rays to determine the most appropriate treatment.
 He will also consider your other symptoms, which could include:

 - Pain that radiates across your jaw and lower face

 - Gum abscesses